Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Introduction

 minimizes length among all \emph{credible} sets with the same posterior content, where $\pi_{\trueprior}(\cdot\mid x)$ denotes the posterior density of $\theta_i$ given $X_i=x$.
 Our key observation is that if one replaces the data-dependent threshold $k(x)$ by a \emph{constant} threshold $k^*$ chosen so that \eqref{eq:marginal coverage} holds, then the resulting set

 is optimal, in terms of expected length, among all marginal coverage sets (Theorem~\ref{thm:Opt-Marginal}).
+Since marginal coverage is less stringent than coverage conditional on $X_i = x$, optimal marginal coverage sets can be shorter than HPD sets while still maintaining a meaningful notion of coverage.
+Moreover, optimal marginal coverage sets are easy to construct because they require only a single threshold, rather than an $x$-dependent threshold for each observation, as in HPD sets.
 We note that this observation holds for general likelihood functions beyond the normal family in~\eqref{eq:original model} and for arbitrary mixing distributions (cf.~\citet{Jiang2019}).

-Our next goal is to construct \emph{empirical Bayes prediction sets} $\Jc_i \equiv \Jc_i(X_1,\ldots,X_n)$ that (approximately) satisfy \eqref{eq:marginal coverage} for each $i$, and target the oracle set $\Ic^*(X_i)$, while allowing $\Jc_i$ to borrow strength across coordinates through its dependence on all observations.
-A practical challenge under the original model \eqref{eq:original model} is that when $\Ic^*(x)$ is estimated by plugging in the classical NPMLE, the implied posterior is discrete, and the resulting prediction sets inherit this discreteness.
-In contrast, under the hierarchical model \eqref{eq:hierarchical model}, the estimated smooth prior $g_{\npmle}$ yields a smooth posterior density and hence natural (non-discrete) plug-in prediction sets.
+Our next goal is to construct \emph{empirical Bayes confidence sets} $\Jc_i \equiv \Jc_i(X_1,\ldots,X_n)$ that (approximately) satisfy \eqref{eq:marginal coverage} for each $i$, and target the oracle set $\Ic^*(X_i)$, while allowing $\Jc_i$ to borrow strength across coordinates through its dependence on all observations.
+A practical challenge under the original model \eqref{eq:original model} is that when $\Ic^*(x)$ is estimated by plugging in the classical NPMLE, the implied posterior is discrete, and the resulting confidence sets inherit this discreteness.
+In contrast, under the hierarchical model \eqref{eq:hierarchical model}, the estimated smooth prior $g_{\npmle}$ yields a smooth posterior density and hence natural (non-discrete) plug-in confidence sets.
 Using the polynomial convergence of $g_{\npmle}$, we show that the coverage of the estimated optimal marginal coverage set approaches $(1-\beta)$ at a polynomial rate (Theorem~\ref{thm:OPT coverage}).
 Moreover, we show that the expected length of the estimated optimal marginal coverage set converges to that of $\Ic^*$ at a polynomial rate (Theorem~\ref{thm:OPT length}).
+Our procedure provides a substantial gain compared to the standard frequentist confidence interval $\Sc_i = X_i \pm z_{1-\beta/2}$.
+For example, when $G^*$ is the standard normal distribution and $\beta = 0.05$, the optimal marginal coverage sets have average length approximately $2.78$, while $\Sc_i$ always has constant length approximately $3.92$.
+Moreover, under the two-component Gaussian mixture prior used in Figure~\ref{fig:SNPML-TwoComp}, the optimal marginal coverage sets have average length approximately $3.27$.
+See Appendix~\ref{sec:simulation} for additional simulation results.

 In the normal location mixture model~\eqref{eq:hierarchical model} we assume i.i.d. observations; in many practical applications the observations exhibit {\it heterogeneity} (i.e., varying noise levels) \citep{Anderson2018,Banerjee2023,Soloff2025}.
 In Section~\ref{sec:hetero model} and Appendix~\ref{sec:hetero model details}, we discuss statistical properties of the smooth NPMLE and extensions of optimal marginal coverage sets to such heterogeneous settings.
 In particular, we show that $g_{\npmle}$ still converges to $g_{\trueprior}$ at a polynomial rate (Theorem~\ref{thm:hetero deconvolution upper bound}).